C++ set max_size

 Return value

-It returns the maximum allowed length of the set container.
+It provides the maximum permissible size of the set container.

 Complexity